NCBI-Hackathons/ViruSpy/README.md

 # MEGAHIT

-The MEGAHIT assembler is used to generate contigs from the
+The MEGAHIT assembler is a succinct desbrun graph based genome assembler that we used to generate contigs from the Magic-BLAST results.

+# Protein Domain Identification

+Protein domains were identified in the contigs using both PSSM and HMM methods.

+# Glimmer3

+Glimmer3 was used to identify putative open reading frames in the contigs.

 ![alt text](https://github.com/NCBI-Hackathons/VirusCore/blob/master/Slide3.jpg "The Pipeline")